 Children get a special Kids @ the Club adventure kit with fun activities designed to get them active outdoors, including an insect and butterfly catch and release kit and a raft building kit with eco-friendly materials.
 They can also visit the local village and school, enjoy kid-friendly baking classes, take a fun cruise with tag-and-release fishing, and win prizes for their nature knowledge!
 See some of the other great adventures available on a Victoria Falls safari.

 5. Ulusaba Rock Lodge – South Africa

-Ulusaba Rock Lodge is one of the most luxurious safari lodges in South Africa and the world.
+Ulusaba Rock Lodge is one of the best safari lodges in South Africa and the world.
+Located in a less-traveled region of the Sabi Sands, this luxurious property provides exceptional game viewing, 5-star service, and gorgeous views.
 It’s also a great option for kids of all ages.

 Kids under 12 stay free except during peak periods, and they’ll receive a Cub’s Club backpack filled with safari goodies.
 They have a choice of fun activities, including a welcome treasure hunt, arts and crafts, South African children’s games, swimming, a mini safari ranger’s course, community visits, and much more!

 Chobe Game Lodge has a prime location along the Chobe Riverfront—one of Botswana’s richest wildlife areas, and perhaps the best place in the world to see giant herds of elephants.
 The luxurious lodge is made from natural materials and inspired by traditional African design, giving it a cozy and welcoming feel.
 Four family suites give you plenty of space and privacy, with a separate room for the kids.
 The luxury family suites even have their own private infinity pools!